Tiangong space station: Robotic arms

+The Tiangong space station features three robotic arms.
+The largest is a 10 m arm called the Core Module Manipulator (CMM) mounted on the Tianhe core module.
+Its function is similar to the Canadarm2 on the International Space Station.

-The Wentian module features a smaller, 5 m long SSRMS robotic arm that is 5 times more accurate in positioning than the Chinarm.
-The Wentian arm is primarily used to transfer extravehicular experiments and other hardware outside the station during astronaut EVAs.
-A dual-arm connector is installed on the Chinarm, providing it the capability to link with the Wentian robotic arm, extending its reach and weight-carrying limits.
+The Wentian module is equipped with a 5 m arm called the Experiment Module Manipulator (EMM) that is five times more precise in positioning than the CMM.
+This arm is primarily used to transfer experiments and other hardware outside the station during astronaut EVAs.
+A dual-arm connector on CMM allows it to link with the EMM, extending its reach and increasing its weight-handling capacity.

-The Mengtian module carries a payload release mechanism, installed to assist in cargo transfer.
-The robotic arm can retrieve experiments from the cargo airlock, then install them onto the external adapters fitted on the module exterior.
-It can also be used to launch microsatellites.
+The Mengtian module carries a payload release mechanism designed to assist with experiment transfers.
+This robotic arm can retrieve experiments from the cargo airlock and install them onto the module's exterior.
+It can also be used to deploy microsatellites.

-Two Indexing robotic arms, developed by the Shanghai Academy of Spaceflight Technology, are fitted on top of docking ports for the two laboratory modules to help relocate them during construction.
+Additionally, there are two indexing robotic arms installed near the docking ports of the two laboratory modules.
+These arms were used to relocate the modules from their initial docking port to their final positions, similar in function to the Lyappa arm on the Mir space station.